dxc-technology/halstack-style-guide/Button/dxc-button.md

 ##### *Design Specifications*

-To define the button design specifications, several properties were identified and assigned unmutable values ​​that makes the component recognizable along applications, independently of the customizable styles given.
+To define the button design specifications, several properties were identified and assigned immutable values ​​that make the component recognizable along with applications, independently of the customizable styles given.

-With the default theme, the components will get black as a primary color for the text and yellow as accent color for background.
-To keep the consistency along the design system, the font used is Open Sans.
+With the default theme, the components will get *black* as a primary color for the text and *yellow* as an accent color for the background.
+To keep the consistency through the design system, the font used is *Open Sans*, which includes all the font variations: Light *(200)*, Regular *(400)*, Semibold *(600)*, Bold *(700)* and Extrabold *(800)*.

 <div style="display: flex; align-items: center;">